 You will hear the music exactly as it was meant to be heard.

 Some component speaker set crossovers even have a volume control option for the tweeter.
 If the tweeter is too harsh, this feature can be helpful.
-To prevent them from being burned out by high power delivery, some include tweeter overload protection.
+Some include tweeter overload protection to prevent them from being burned out by high power delivery.

 Wiring Coaxial and Component Speakers

-The wiring of component car speakers vs coaxial is pretty simple, except for the extra wire and labor required to mount component speakers correctly.
+The wiring of component car speakers and coaxial is pretty simple, except for the extra wire and labor required to mount components correctly.

 Here is a quick breakdown of all the necessary wiring connections: